 At first thought, it may seem like the easiest way to buy products for your gift basket may be to run to the nearest box store.
 But to get the best profit margins on your baskets, you should purchase everything it takes to make them from retail suppliers at wholesale rates.
 Wholesale prices are typically 50% of standard retail prices (and sometimes even less).

-- Using an online directory: There are several websites that gather many different wholesale suppliers in one place so you can order many kinds of products at once.
+- Online wholesale directories: Several websites gather many different wholesale suppliers in one place so you can order many kinds of products at once.
 Popular directories include Faire, Handshake, and Alibaba.

-- Attending a merchandise trade show: Shop for wholesale products at a regional or national merchandise trade show.
+- Merchandise trade shows: Shop for wholesale products at a regional or national merchandise trade show.
 You can see the products for yourself before purchasing, and there are typically great deals if you buy at the show.
 Plus, most retail trade shows have complimentary educational seminars on various marketing and management topics.

-- Purchasing directly from a wholesale distributor: Once you find a supplier you’re happy with, purchasing directly from them will usually get you the best pricing.
+- Direct wholesale distributors: Once you find a supplier you’re happy with, purchasing directly from them will usually get you the best pricing.
 And as your business relationship with your supplier grows, you can begin negotiating for better pricing, shipping terms, or customizations.
 Some POS systems, like Lightspeed, have built-in product catalogs so you can order wholesale products directly from your POS.

 Popular gift basket categories include gourmet food and candy, bath and toiletry items, seasonal items, baby showers, and wedding themes.
 Many gift basket stores offer a variety of standard and custom baskets.